Charles Darwin: Geology books, barnacles, evolutionary research

 By July, Darwin had expanded his "sketch" into a 230-page "Essay", to be expanded with his research results if he died prematurely.
 In November, the anonymously published sensational best-seller Vestiges of the Natural History of Creation brought wide interest in transmutation.
 Darwin scorned its amateurish geology and zoology, but carefully reviewed his own arguments.
 Controversy erupted, and it continued to sell well despite contemptuous dismissal by scientists.

 Darwin completed his third geological book in 1846.
-He now renewed a fascination and expertise in marine invertebrates, dating back to his student days with Grant, by dissecting and classifying the barnacles he had collected on the voyage, enjoying observing beautiful structures and thinking about comparisons with allied structures.
+He now renewed his interest in marine invertebrates and, using expertise from his student days with Grant, dissected and classified the barnacles he had collected on the voyage.
+He enjoyed observing their beauty and thought about comparisons with allied structures.
 In 1847, Hooker read the "Essay" and sent notes that provided Darwin with the calm critical feedback that he needed, but would not commit himself and questioned Darwin's opposition to continuing acts of creation.

-In an attempt to improve his chronic ill health, Darwin went in 1849 to Dr James Gully's Malvern spa and was surprised to find some benefit from hydrotherapy.
-Then, in 1851, his treasured daughter Annie fell ill, reawakening his fears that his illness might be hereditary, and after a long series of crises she died.
+In an attempt to improve his chronic ill health, Darwin went in 1849 to Dr. James Gully's Malvern spa and was surprised to find some benefit from hydrotherapy.
+Then, in 1851, his treasured daughter Annie fell ill, reawakening his fears that his illness might be hereditary.
+She died the same year after a long series of crises.

-In eight years of work on barnacles, Darwin's theory helped him to find "homologies" showing that slightly changed body parts served different functions to meet new conditions, and in some genera he found minute males parasitic on hermaphrodites, showing an intermediate stage in evolution of distinct sexes.
+In eight years of work on barnacles, Darwin's theory helped him to find "homologies" showing that slightly changed body parts served different functions to meet new conditions.
+In some genera he found minute males parasitic on hermaphrodites, showing an intermediate stage in evolution of distinct sexes.
 In 1853, it earned him the Royal Society's Royal Medal, and it made his reputation as a biologist.
-In 1854 he became a Fellow of the Linnean Society of London, gaining postal access to its library.
+Upon the conclusion of his research, Darwin declared, "I hate a barnacle as no man ever did before."
+In 1854, he became a Fellow of the Linnean Society of London, gaining postal access to its library.
 He began a major reassessment of his theory of species, and in November realised that divergence in the character of descendants could be explained by them becoming adapted to "diversified places in the economy of nature".